 Linscheid Library abides by the policies of East Central University.
 Please refer to these policies and handbooks for more information:

 Linscheid Library expects all users to comply with federal, state, and local laws while on the premises.

 Linscheid Library expects all patrons to respect the rights of all other patrons, library employees, and the library building at all times.
 This includes, but is not limited to, abiding by the following rules:

 - Noise should be kept to courteous levels throughout the library.
 Please choose the zone that best meets your needs.

-- Group Study Zones: 2nd floor Quaid Memorial Student Lounge and 3rd floor Group Study Room
+- Group Study Zones: 2nd floor Quaid Memorial Student Lounge and 2nd and 3rd floor Group Study Rooms

 - These areas allow for normal conversational tones.